paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

   (A) such property is operated by or for an organization described in paragraph (3) or (4) of section 501(c), and

-  (B) at least 80 percent of the units in such property are leased to low-income tenants (within the meaning of section 167(k)(3)(B)) (as in effect on the day before the date of the enactment of the Revenue Reconcilation 44 So in original.
-Probably should be “Reconciliation”.
-Act of 1990).
+  (B) at least 80 percent of the units in such property are leased to low-income tenants (within the meaning of section 167(k)(3)(B)) (as in effect on the day before the date of the enactment of the Revenue Reconciliation Act of 1990).

 (6) **Regulations** — The Secretary may prescribe such regulations as may be necessary or appropriate to carry out the provisions of this subsection.